-The proposed development will provide temporary employment through the construction of the development and ongoing employment associated with the new commercial building.
+The proposed development will provide temporary employment through the construction of the development.
 The proposal will introduce an increased residential population which will contribute to the economic success of surrounding retail and business activities.

 6.2.10.
 Site design and internal design